nuclearhosting/nh-knowledge-base/docs/start.md

 ## How to create webhosting using Hosting Wizard

 Hosting Wizard is tool in Control Panel which allows you to create full webhosting for your domain.
-In one single step you can create website hosting, set disk quotas, choose PHP version, create DNS zone with all DNS records, e-mail mailboxes, MySQL database, FTP account,set up DKIM and much more.
+In one single step you can create website hosting, set disk quotas, choose PHP version, create DNS zone with all DNS records, e-mail mailboxes, MySQL database, FTP account, set up DKIM, choose webserver geo-location and much more.

-To use Hosting Wizard login to your [Control Panel](https://my.nuclear.hosting) account and click on "Create webhosting" button located in top menu.
+To use Hosting Wizard login to your [Control Panel](https://my.nuclear.hosting) account and click on ```Create webhosting``` button located in top menu.

 By using a Hosting Wizard you can also install a Wordpress to your domain.
 Just check the ```Install Wordpress``` field and ```Create DB``` as well.